Joseph F. McCormick: Transpartisanship

 After his defeat in the 1998 congressional campaign, McCormick served as an alternate-delegate in the 2000 Republican convention.
 He then dropped out of active political involvement, citing disillusionment with partisanship.
 In 2003 he retraced portions of the 1831 route of Alexis de Tocqueville interviewing political leaders of varying ideologies.
 Among the dozens of people interviewed included Ross Perot, Ralph Nader, Noam Chomsky, former Attorney General Ramsey Clark, American Conservative Union chairman David Keene, ACLU president Nadine Strossen, and Reagan White House Political Director Lyn Nofziger.
 McCormick produced a 20 minute documentary about this trip and a subsequent experiment in transpartisan citizen empowerment called the Rogue Valley Wisdom Council.

 Between 2004 and 2007 as co-founder of the Reuniting America Project he and a steering committee organized seven such private, facilitated transpartisan leadership retreats.
 Among the more notable of the 145 participants included in these four day, off-the-record dialogues were Vice President Al Gore, conservative activist Grover Norquist, MoveOn.org co-founders Joan Blades and Wes Boyd, former Congressman Bob Barr, Competitive Enterprise Institute president Fred Smith, Congresswoman and former Common Cause president Shelly Pingree, Christian Coalition of America president Roberta Combs, and Harvard professor William Ury.
-From these private dialogues emerged numerous cross-spectrum initiatives including the Save the Internet Coalition, the Criminal Justice Reform Coalition, "the Bridge Alliance, the Transpartisan Center, research from National Coalition for Dialogue and Deliberation, including Living Room Conversations, as well as several books and articles about the theory, practice, and potential of transpartisan politics.
+From these private dialogues emerged numerous cross-spectrum initiatives including the Save the Internet Coalition, the Criminal Justice Reform Coalition, the Bridge Alliance, the Transpartisan Center, research from the National Coalition for Dialogue and Deliberation, including Living Room Conversations, as well as several books and articles about the theory, practice, and potential of transpartisan politics.

 In February 2009, McCormick organized the first American Citizen's Summit in Denver, Colorado on the bicentennial of Abraham Lincoln's birth with the theme "A house divided against itself cannot stand."
 Out of this gathering emerged prototypes of a Transpartisan Alliance of grassroots groups representing millions of people and an associated policy council of leaders from major and minor parties called the Sunshine Cabinet.
 In 2011, he co-authored the e-book Reuniting America: A Toolkit for Changing the Political Game, an effort to summarize the lessons learned in the previous eight years of field research into practical means of reconciling the polarities in America at the national and grassroots level.

 An article in Utne Reader characterizes him as a radical centrist thinker and activist.

 Personal life

-Joseph Francis McCormick Jr. was born November 17, 1962 and raised in Pawling, New York.
+Joseph Francis McCormick Jr. was born November 17, 1962, and raised in Pawling, New York.
 His father was an aerospace engineer and inventor of robotic controls, and his mother was a nurse and hospital administrator.
-He moved to Albany, Georgia in 1994 and married Celeste Anderson, a former beauty pageant winner and head cheerleader.
+He moved to Albany, Georgia, in 1994 and married Celeste Anderson, a former beauty pageant winner and head cheerleader.

-He's currently a Physics and Engineering teacher in Shanghai New Epoch Bilingual School, in Chongming District, Shanghai, China.
+He's currently a physics and engineering teacher in Shanghai New Epoch Bilingual School, in Chongming District, Shanghai, China.